streamoid/Animator-android/README.md

 ### Verifying Animator Configuration

 Once you have finished adding Animator framework to your project, you can test your configuration by importing the dependencies and connecting a client to the Animator cloud.
-To do so, add following code to your Application class. (note that you must substitute the client name and client token placeholder text with your actual values, in order to get these values please contact us at streamoid.support@streamoid.com):
+To do so, add following code to your Application class. (note that you must substitute the CLIENT_NAME and CLIENT_TOKEN placeholder text with your actual values, in order to get these values please contact us at streamoid.support@streamoid.com):

 ### Simple Intialization
 ```sh